 - EV Chargers.
 Advised these were available for use by NHS Highland vehicles but not the general public at that time.
-Over time these may become available for public use. - Switchover to Electric Vehicle Fleet.
+Over time these may become available for public use.
+The Papillion charger being piloted at Raigmore was accessible to staff and patients. - Switchover to Electric Vehicle Fleet.
 Advised this was being undertaken as and when required on a case-by-case basis and on a phased basis.
 Aspects relating to fleet consolidation, telemetric data use and utilisation of pool vehicles were all in the mix. - UK Budget Impact on Capital Resource.
 Advised initial indications were there would be no additional allocations received in 2024/25 or 2025/26. - Raigmore Fire Compartmentalisation.
 Advised activity had been prioritised according to organisational risk, with strong progress being made. - RAAC Risk.
 Advised Raigmore element had been assessed as very low risk.
 Issues relating to New Craigs sat with the PFI provider and were the subject of discussion as part of the facility handover process.